grafana/grafana/docs/sources/datasources/aws-cloudwatch/_index.md

 To use this feature, you must already have an X-Ray data source configured.
 For details, see the [X-Ray data source docs](/grafana/plugins/grafana-x-ray-datasource/).

-To view the X-Ray link, select the log row in either the Explore view or dashboard [Logs panel][logs] to view the log details section.
+To view the X-Ray link, select the log row in either the Explore view or dashboard [Logs panel](ref:logs) to view the log details section.

 To log the `@xrayTraceId`, see the [AWS X-Ray documentation](https://docs.amazonaws.cn/en_us/xray/latest/devguide/xray-services.html).